tara-johnson/42-conways-game-of-life/README.md

 (highly-recommended) have the following properties:

 * Contains a 2D array of boolean values
+* Has a method `draw` that accepts a `Canvas` and draws the state of the 2D array onto the canvas.
 * Has a method `tick` that progresses from one state to the next
   * Create a new array the same size as your original array that counts how many neighbors each cell has